urban-knight/hive-api/README.md

 # hive-api
-The API for Hive Gaming Project
+The API for Hive Project